jamesdfurtado/gitmini/README.md

 It supports core Git commands: `init`, `add`, `commit`, `log`, `checkout`, `branch`

 I built this project to:
-* understand Git's core system architecture
+* understand Git's core system architecture.
-* build a CLI tool from scratch
+* build a CLI tool from scratch.
+* build a complex, object-oriented, modular system.

 The data structures that powers this CLI can be found here: https://github.com/jamesdfurtado/gitmini-core